Welcome to the Scottish Forestry Trust

 You can read a recent joint article on ash dieback by SFT Trustee, Dr Steve Woodward here.

 You can help us to support research to tackle these threats by donating to our funds.
-For further information on making a donation large or small, please contact the director.

 - Biodiversity training for communities 2013-2014